LonoCloud/conlink/README.md

 HOST_INTERFACE=enp6s0
 NODE1_HOST_ADDRESS=192.168.0.32/24
 NODE2_HOST_ADDRESS=192.168.0.33/24
-NODE3_HOST_ADDRESS=192.168.5.3/24
 EOF
 ```

-Start the test9 compose configuration using the environment file:
+Start the test8 compose configuration using the environment file:

 ```
-docker-compose --env-file .env -f examples/test9-compose.yaml up --build --force-recreate
+docker-compose --env-file .env -f examples/test8-compose.yaml up --build --force-recreate
 ```

-Connect to the internal containers from an external host on your
+Connect to the macvlan node (NODE1_HOST_ADDRESS) from an external host
-network (traffic between macvlan interfaces on the same host is
+on your network (traffic to macvlan interfaces on the same host is
 prevented):

 ```
 ping -c1 192.168.0.32
-ping -c1 192.168.0.33
-curl 192.168.0.32:81
-curl 192.168.0.33:82
+curl 192.168.0.32
 ```

+Note: to connect to the vlan node (NODE2_HOST_ADDRESS) you will need
+to configure your physical switch/router with routing/connectivity to
+VLAN 5 on the same physical link to your host.

 ## Copyright & License